Lissy93/dashy/docs/authentication.md

 ### Hash Password

-Dashy uses [SHA-256 Hash](https://en.wikipedia.org/wiki/Sha-256), a 64-character string, which you can generate using an online tool, such as [this one](https://passwordsgenerator.net/sha256-hash-generator/) or [CyberChef](https://gchq.github.io/CyberChef/) (which can be self-hosted/ ran locally).
+Dashy uses [SHA-256 Hash](https://en.wikipedia.org/wiki/Sha-256), a 64-character string, which you can generate by running `echo -n "my-super-secure-password" | sha256sum`, or using an online tool, such as [this one](https://passwordsgenerator.net/sha256-hash-generator/) or [CyberChef](https://gchq.github.io/CyberChef/) (which can be self-hosted/ ran locally).

 A hash is a one-way cryptographic function, meaning that it is easy to generate a hash for a given password, but very hard to determine the original password for a given hash.
 This means, that so long as your password is long, strong and unique, it is safe to store its hash in the clear.
 Having said that, you should never reuse passwords, hashes can be cracked by iterating over known password lists, generating a hash of each.